 Web dossiers

-A web dossier typically consists of an introduction to the subject, a selection of titles - both books and articles - from the collection of the ASCL Library and annotated links to electronic resources and relevant websites.
-Titles are linked directly to the corresponding records in the online catalogue, which provides abstracts and lending information.
+Web dossiers are thematic overviews listing resources on selected topics in African Studies.
+A web dossier usually consists of an introduction to the subject, a selection of titles from the collection of the African Library, extended with other titles available at Leiden University or online, and annotated links to relevant web resources.
+Titles are linked directly to the corresponding records in the online catalogue, which provides full text links and abstracts, where available.

 All web dossiers by year